 The above example is for a medium-sized house.
 It is assumed there is no swimming pool.
 It is also assumed that they have well-managed air-conditioning, and no rooftop solar.

 3. Compare both summer and winter bills with a statistical average

 You should check your winter bills against your summer bills as seasonality can play a part in your energy consumption.

 When I check my seasonal usage, I like to compare it against a statistical average.
 I can find this on my bill by looking for the word “usage summary” or “compare with homes”.
 Sometimes there is a graph or little house.
 If I see these words, I know that this is where I can see how I compare to my state average usage.

 A great resource for seeing how your bills compare to your suburbs average is the Energy Made Easy website’s benchmark tool.
 Visit energymadeeasy.gov.au/benchmark to obtain the average household usage.
 You will get a comparison for your electricity and/or gas bill based on similar household sizes in your area.

 The Energy Made Easy is an Australian Government website that is managed by the Australian Energy Regulator.

-Below I have snapshot for a typical 3 person household in the inner city suburb of Parkville in Victoria.
+Below I have a snapshot of a typical 3 person household in the inner-city suburb of Parkville in Victoria.